thaonguyenthuaries/thaonguyenthuaries/README.md

 👩‍🚀 **Student at [USTH - University of Science and Technology of Hanoi]**
 🎓 **Major:** Data Science
-🧠 **Interests:** Python • Quantum Computing • Data Visualisation • Physics * AI/ML
+🧠 **Interests:** Python • Quantum Computing • Data Visualisation • Physics • AI/ML

 ---

 ### 🪐 About Me
 I’m a Data Science student driven by curiosity about how information shapes our understanding of the universe.
-From quantum algorithms to the art of visualization, I love blending science and creativity to tell stories through data.

 > *“One of the basic rules of the universe is that nothing is perfect.
 Perfection simply doesn't exist.....Without imperfection, neither you nor I would exist”*